Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Introduction

 \item Under the null $\popP = \popQ$, we derive the asymptotic distribution of the test statistic (Theorem \ref{thm:null-distribution}).

-\item Under the alternative $\popP \neq \popQ$, we give upper bounds on the rate at which the test statistic concentrates around the population-level MMD.
-Using the fact that the population-level MMD is a metric, we then show that the RKS test is \emph{consistent} against any fixed $P \neq Q$: it has asymptotic error (sum of type I and type II errors) tending to zero (Theorem \ref{thm:asymptotic-power}).
+\item Under the alternative $\popP \neq \popQ$, we give upper bounds on the rate at which the test statistic concentrates around the population-level IPM.
+Using the fact that the population-level IPM is a metric, we then show that the RKS test is \emph{consistent} against any fixed $\popP \neq \popQ$: it has asymptotic error (sum of type I and type II errors) tending to zero (Theorem \ref{thm:asymptotic-power}).

 \item We complement our theory with numerical experiments to explore the operating characteristics of the RKS test compared to other popular nonparametric two-sample tests. \end{itemize}

 \paragraph{Related work.}